algorand/java-algorand-sdk/README.md

 This project uses Maven.

-To build:
+**To build**
 ```
 mvn package
 ```

-To run the example project, run the following command in the examples directory, be sure to update your algod network address and the API token parameters (see examples/README for more information):
+**To run the example project**
+Use the following command in the examples directory, be sure to update your algod network address and the API token parameters (see examples/README for more information):
 ```
 mvn exec:java -Dexec.mainClass="com.algorand.algosdk.example.Main" -Dexec.args="127.0.0.1:8080 ***X-Algo-API-Token***"
 ```

-To test:
+**To test**
+We are using separate version targets for production and testing to allow using JUnit5 for tests.
+Some IDEs, like IDEA do not support this very well.
+To workaround the issue a special `ide` profile should be enabled if your IDE does not support mixed `target` and `testTarget` versions.
+Regardless of IDE support, the tests can be run from the command line.
+In this case `clean` is used in case an incremental build was made by the IDE with Java8.
 ```
-mvn test
+mvn clean test
 ```

 ## deploying artifacts